Tuesday, October 26, 2021

 Quick demonstration.

 Note: The instrument described in this blog is NOT THE SAME as the Gamma Dogs sold by Charles Young.
-It is a more advanced and feature-rich version of the Gamma Dog that Charles makes.
+It is a more advanced and feature-rich version of the Gamma Dog that Charles makes and sells.

-The most notable additional hardware features are the LCD Display, multi-button UI, Digital-to-Analog Converter for setting Pulse Height Threshold, built-in PMT Bias voltmeter, Digital Volume Control and persistent configuration settings stored in NV Memory.
+The most notable hardware features in Gamma Dog+ are the graphic LCD Display, multi-button UI, Digital-to-Analog Converter for setting Pulse Height Threshold, built-in PMT Bias voltmeter, Digital Volume Control and persistent configuration settings stored in NV Memory.
 It also has a different, more complex HV Power Supply and a more advanced Pulse amplifier.

-One can look at it as "Gamma Dog Advanced" or "Plus" model.
-The firmware running on the device is also much different, adding various software-based features and customizations related to the additional hardware.
+One should look at my version as "Gamma Dog Advanced" or "Plus" model.
+The firmware running on the device is also much different, adding various software-based features and customizations enabled by the additional hardware.

 Monday, September 20, 2021